Almost all 9-regular graphs have a modulo-5 orientation: Joint Factorial Moments

 To complete our proof of Theorem \ref{thm:jaegp} we introduce random variables $X_1, X_2, \ldots, X_k$ for $k \geq 1$ which represent the number of cycles of length $k$ in $\mathcal{P}(n,9)$.
-A well known result by Bollob\'as (see Corollary 2.19 in \cite{bolo2}) stipulates that $X_1,X_2, \ldots, X_k$ are asymptotically independent Poisson distributions with mean
+Here condition (a) of the Small Subgraph Conditioning Method (Theorem~\ref{thm:sscm}) follows from a well known result by Bollob\'as (see Corollary 2.19 in \cite{bolo2}) stipulates that $X_1,X_2, \ldots, X_k$ are asymptotically independent Poisson distributions with mean

 To satisfy the condition (b) for the small subgraph conditioning method and thereby prove Theorem \ref{thm:jaegp}, we will need to show that there is a constant $\mu_k$ for each $k \geq 1$ such that

 and that the joint factorial moments satisfy